Best Steps To Grow Milkweed In Containers

 Some milkweed cultivars, like butterfly weed, favour drier environments and hardly ever need any watering.

-Some varieties, like the swamp milkweed, need damp soil.
-You can accommodate this species if your land is dry by giving it regular irrigation.
+Some varieties, like swamp milkweed, need damp soil.
+You can accommodate this species with regular irrigation if your land is dry.

-Milkweed can be grown from either seeds or sprouts.
-Spreading seeds directly in the garden for some types, like butterfly weeds, is recommended as they don't transplant well.
+Milkweed can be grown from seeds or sprouts.
+Spreading seeds directly in the garden is recommended for some types, like butterfly weeds, as they don't transplant well.

-• Backfill the soil surrounding the plant to get rid of air pockets and press the earth down.
+- Backfill the soil surrounding the plant to remove air pockets and press the earth down.

 Fertilizing is not necessary for milkweed.
 Being a native plant, it may survive on poor soil.
 Cultivating tropical milkweed (particularly with nitrogen) raises the levels of toxic cardenolides, which can slow or kill monarch caterpillars, according to University of Michigan researchers.